jrc03c/js-math-tools/readme.md

 - a 2-dimensional array
 - an object whose key-value pairs represent column names and column values, respectively

+### `DataFrame.values`

+A 2-dimensional array containing the values held by the DataFrame.
+Technically, `values` is a getter-setter pair that stores its data in a hidden `_values` property.
+While it's possible to set the `_values` property directly, this is strongly discouraged because it bypasses sanity checks on the data, like checking that new data is 2-dimensional, etc.

+### `DataFrame.columns`

+An array of column names.
+Technically, `columns` is a getter-setter pair that stores its data in a hidden `_columns` property.
+While it's possible to set the `_columns` property directly, this is strongly discouraged because it bypasses sanity checks on the data, like checking to make sure that the length of a new columns array is the same length as the rows in the `values` array, etc.

+### `DataFrame.index`

+An array of row names.
+Technically, `index` is a getter-setter pair that stores its data in a hidden `_index` property.
+While it's possible to set the `_index` property directly, this is strongly discouraged because it bypasses sanity checks on the data, like checking to make sure that the length of the new rows array is the same as the length of the `values` array, etc.

+### `DataFrame.rows`

+Identical to `DataFrame.index`.

+### `DataFrame.shape`

+A read-only array with 2 values representing the number of rows and number of columns, respectively, in the `values` array.

+### `DataFrame.length`

+A read-only value representing the number of rows in the `DataFrame`.

+### `DataFrame.width`

+A read-only value representing the number of columns in the `DataFrame`.

+### `DataFrame.isEmpty`

+A read-only boolean value that is `true` if the `DataFrame` contains no data or `false` otherwise.

 ### `DataFrame.append()`

 [WIP]